-&lt;sup>4 If the transcript is derived from a Home School learning experience, the transcript will need to be signed by the parent verifying that the student has completed a secondary school education in compliance with applicable on an approved English Proficiency exam.
+3 If the transcript is derived from a Home School learning experience, the transcript will need to be signed by the parent verifying that the student has completed a secondary school education in compliance with applicable on an approved English Proficiency exam4.
 Scores may not be less than two years old.
 Currently, the College recognizes the following exams and minimum scores: